EliasKotlyar/Xiaomi-Dafang-Hacks/integration/synology/synology.md

-## Xiaomi Dafang Integration in Synology Surveillance Station
+## Integration in the Synology Surveillance Station

 Select "user defined camera" with h264, Port 8554 use /unicast as path and leave user + pass empty in the Surveillance Station settings.